Developing Better Habits for Home Business Success

 On the one hand, it’s a huge time suck.

-On the other hand, social media such as Facebook, Instagram, and Twitter can be a great marketing tool for your business.
-Sharing posts, projects, and designs on social media help keep your brand in front of potential clients and readers.
+Social media such as Facebook, Instagram, and Twitter can be a great marketing tool for your business.
+Sharing posts, projects, and designs on social media helps keep your brand in front of potential clients and readers.
 The difficulty lies in only sharing without getting lost.

-Deleting Facebook from my phone and tablet is a huge help, and developing the habit of creating content and blogging before going on any sort of social media each day also helps.
+Deleting Facebook from my phone and tablet is a tremendous help, and developing the habit of creating content and blogging before going on any sort of social media each day also helps.

 Carrying Business Cards

-In a day when everything seems to be digital, there is still value in carrying business cards and having some form of print advertisement on you.
+In a day when everything seems to be digital, there is still value in carrying business cards and having a print advertisement on you.